yetulaxman/ContainersHPC2023/_hands-on/Jupyter_puhti.md

 mkdir -p /projappl/project_xxxx/www_puhti_modules && cp NMRLipids-course-resources.yml NMRLipids-course.lua /projappl/project_xxxx/www_puhti_modules

 ```
-As the name of the .lua file will appear as custom notebook environment on Puhti web inaterface, please use some unique names  for .lua and .yaml files
+As the name of the .lua file will appear as custom notebook environment on Puhti web inaterface, please use some unique name  for .lua and .yaml file
-(e.g., add CSC user name in the file name).
+(e.g., add CSC user name in the file name) in this course.

 ```
 cd /projappl/project_xxxx/www_puhti_modules
+# add your real CSC username in .lua and .yaml file names
 mv  NMRLipids-course-resources.yml  NMRLipids-course-yourcscusername-resources.yml
 mv  NMRLipids-course.lua  NMRLipids-course-yourcscusername.lua
 ```